mehmetabak/Telegram-JS-Bot/README.md

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

 ## Contact Me
 Have questions, suggestions, or want to collaborate?
-Feel free to reach out to me at [mehmetnurabak0@gmail.com](mailto:mehmetnurabak0@gmail.com).
+Feel free to reach out to me at [mehmetabak@proton.me](mailto:mehmetabak@proton.me).
 We'd love to hear from you!

 ## License
 This project is licensed under the [MIT License](LICENSE).